Prerequisites For Admission

 - Each student will be assigned an adviser.

 - Maintaining satisfactory progress insures a student's continuance in the program.

 - After all course work is completed, a comprehensive written examination that will cover all work taken in the program, will be required.

-At least 24 units must be taken at CSU Stanislaus; at least 15 of these units are to be completed after admission to classified graduate standing
+At least 24 units must be taken at CSU Stanislaus, 15 units of which must be completed after admission to classified graduate standing.

 No course work below "B-" grade level will be acceptable in fulfilling any M.A. requirements.
 If the candidate earns less than a "B" average in any single semester, departmental review of the candidate's eligibility is mandatory.
 Withdrawal of candidacy may result.